splunk/splunk-connect-for-snmp/docs/configuration/configuring-groups.md

 ```

 If the specific host from the group has to be configured separately, first it must be deleted from the group configuration,
-and then it can be inserted as a new record in the inventory (like in the example below):
+and then it can be inserted as a new record in the inventory.
+See the following example:

 ```yaml
 scheduler: